Recent comments

 Barbara Kingsolver - The Poisonwood Bible (p.
 76)

 I was struck through with my own wayward brand of reverence: praise be the lord of all plagues and secret afflictions!
-If God had amused himself inventing the lilies of the field, he surely knocked His own socks off with the African parasites.
+If God had amused himself inventing the lilies of the field, he surely knocked his own socks off with the African parasites.

 Nicole Krauss - Forest Dark